 Table 1 shows the raw percentage of each policy area for each factor that was considered.
-Table 2 shows the results of summing weighted z-scores of the three housing growth factors and housing type factors.
+Table 2 shows the results of summing weighted z-scores (deviation from the countywide average) of the three housing growth factors and housing type factors.
+A positive z-score in the housing growth index indicates the policy area saw relatively higher housing growth, or more single family oriented development in the housing type index, and a negative z-score indicates the policy area saw relatively less housing growth or more multifamily oriented development.
 Additional factors that were considered for the classification of certian impact areas are also noted.